junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

-Cas direct comatose from end of Chap 6, stays mostly catatonic in chap.
-7 when they get Michael, only wake up in time when Michael/Lucifer tries to kill them
+Cas direct comatose from end of Chap 6, stays mostly catatonic in Chap 7 when they get Michael, only wake up in time when Michael/Lucifer tries to kill them

-bunker under demon attack, ghosts of their friends guard bunker to protect Dean/Cas (Charlie/Ash take control of computer, Bobby/Ellen direct defense on front door, Jo closest to them/warn others/pass message, Pastor Jim holy water, Caleb armory, other hunters spread defense)
+~~bunker under demon attack, ghosts of their friends guard bunker to protect Dean/Cas (Charlie/Ash take control of computer, Bobby/Ellen direct defense on front door, Jo closest to them/warn others/pass message, Pastor Jim holy water, Caleb armory, other hunters spread defense)~~

+~~demon attack solution: let Lucifer eat them all~~

 ~~second time Dean has to choose: stay with Cas to slow down his infection, or go with Sam to get Michael. both Cas/Sam need him, and both are to save Cas. choose stay with Cas~~

-**outline:** Michael meets Lucifer, Winchester counseling time for Michael/Lucifer, help them make peace; Michael/Lucifer align to destroy world and let angels just die so they can control the world; destiel getting closer and accepted by their friends and family
+~~**Outline:** Michael meets Lucifer, Winchester counseling time for Michael/Lucifer, help them make peace; Michael/Lucifer align to destroy world and let angels just die so they can control the world; destiel getting closer and accepted by their friends and family~~

-all those people he had protected are now taking turn to protect/look after him and people he care, not just Dean save them now, but everyone they have saved along the way are saving them back this time
+~~all those people he had protected are now taking turn to protect/look after him and people he care, not just Dean save them now, but everyone they have saved along the way are saving them back this time~~

-**from Chap 5 notes:** John/Mary stay with them when Dean/Sam say yes to Michael/Lucifer, might make it easy as a support/family/love to help them regain control and break free.
-All those other important people in their lives are the key for them to regain control

-**from Chap 5 notes:** When Michael comes back in Adam's vessel, there will be interaction between John/Adam, and Mary's reaction to it (could get awkward)

 **from Chap 5 notes:** John is going to meet Bobby/Ellen/Caleb/Pastor Jim, all of them he failed (not Dean's guilt, it's his guilt) (off-screen, John already talked with them before Dean back to bunker)